bitpay/nodejs-bitpay-client/docs/usage/bill.md

 | `X-Accept-Version` | Must be set to `2.0.0` for requests to the BitPay API. | Mandatory |
 | `Content-Type` | must be set to `application/json` for requests to the BitPay API. | Mandatory |

+To get the generated bill details, pass the Bill Id with URL parameter

 ```js
 retrievedBill = await client.GetBill(basicBillUsd.id);
 ```